-Calcium Citrate with Vitamin D Supplement:
+Calcium Citrate (with added Vitamin D)

-- Since it is very hard to get the amount of calcium and vitamin D you need from food, you will take daily supplements. - You need to take a type of calcium called calcium citrate.
-Take one that also has vitamin D added to it.
+- Since it is very hard to get the correct amount of vitamin D and calcium you need from food, you will take daily supplements. - You need to take a type of calcium called calcium citrate.
+Take one that has added vitamin D added to it.
 Most pharmacies carry this type of calcium, but you may need to ask for help finding it.
-It is available in pill and liquid forms. - You need to take 600 mg of calcium citrate 3 to 4 times a day.
-This gives you a total dose of 1800 to 2400 mg of calcium a day.
-Your doctor or dietitian will tell you how much calcium to take.
-You can only take 600 mg at one dose because your body cannot absorb more than this at one time.
-Depending on the type of pill or liquid you buy, this should also give you between 400 and 800 IU of vitamin D a day. - You may take your calcium citrate with vitamin D supplement with or without food. - Take your calcium citrate with vitamin D supplement at least 2 hours before or 2 hours after taking any iron-containing supplement.
+It is available in pill and liquid forms. - You need to take 600 mg of calcium citrate 2 times a day.
+This gives you a total dose of 1200 mg of calcium a day.
+You can only take 600 mg at one time because your body cannot absorb more than this at one time.
+Depending on the type of pill or liquid you buy, this should also give you between 400 and 800 IU of vitamin D a day. - You may take the calcium citrate with vitamin D supplement with or without food. - Take your calcium citrate with vitamin D supplement at least 2 hours before or 2 hours after taking your multivitamin or any other iron-containing supplement.
 Iron and calcium compete for absorption in the body, so if taken together you reduce the absorption of each. - Talk to your pharmacist if you are on other medications as some cannot be taken at the same time as your calcium citrate with vitamin D supplement.